Syllabus

 IMPORTANT: Since projects are experienced and critiqued as a group through the discussion forum critique model, late projects are not generally permissible and may not be accepted.

 Documentation assignments or weekly sketches handed in after the due date and time will have points deducted for lateness.
 This will be in addition to any points deducted for content.
-Those that are uploaded late but within one day of the due date will lose 5% for lateness.
-For those uploaded after that, the number of deducted points will be at the discretion of the professor, who reserves the right to no longer accept it.
+Those that are uploaded late will lose 1% for each day that it is late.
+The professor reserves the right to no longer accept it.
+If a situation occurs that may prevent you from turning an assignment in on time, please send your TA and me an email indicating that your assignment will be late and your reason for the late submission.
+Please do not wait to reach out.

 Course Workload